First Home Buyer's Guide

 This is the magic number in Australian lending.
 When you borrow 80% or less of the purchase price two big things happen:

 1. You don’t need to pay Lender’s Mortgage Insurance (LMI)

 2. Lending criteria generally gets easier

-In other words, have you either worked hard to raise the funds over at least 3 months OR if you already have the funds, did they come for a legitimate source (mum and dad rather than a personal loan for example) and have you held them for at least 3 months without burning a hole in your pocket.
+In other words, have you either worked hard to raise the funds over at least 3 months?
+OR if you already have the funds, did they come from a legitimate source (mum and dad rather than a personal loan for example), and have you held them for at least 3 months without burning a hole in your pocket?

 Short of savings?
 See post borrowing without a deposit.